-All models with permanently installed fuel systems are built with a EPA compliant non-permeable fuel tank.
+All models with permanently installed fuel systems are built with an EPA compliant non-permeable fuel tank.

-In order to accomplish this, there are aspects of the fuel system design that must change over what you are currently accustomed to in Marine applications.
-The system is much closer to automotive fuel systems with the incorporation of carbon canisters, secondary vents and vent hoses, new anti spit-back fuel fill plates, audible fill caps, etc. There is also a requirement for expansion space (Ulage) that will decrease the actual fuel tank capacity by a small percentage.
+To accomplish this, there are aspects of the fuel system design that must change over what you are currently accustomed to in Marine applications.
+The system is much closer to automotive fuel systems with the incorporation of secondary vents and vent hoses, new anti-spit-back fuel fill plates, audible fill caps, etc. There is also a requirement for expansion space (Ulage) that will decrease the actual fuel tank capacity by a small percentage.